EPIC-model/epic/README.md

 # EPIC - Elliptical Parcel-in-Cell
-Elliptical and non-elliptical model for PIC in fluid dynamics
+Elliptical model for PIC in fluid dynamics

 ## Dependencies
 EPIC has following requirements: